Protecting Your SurveyMonkey Account & Data

-SurveyMonkey accounts are meant for one person.
-Sharing login information opens an account to major data breaches.
-As an account holder, you're not just protecting your own personal information, you're responsible for all the data you collect—like customer contact info, private research, protected health information, and employee info.
+Each SurveyMonkey account is meant for one person.
+Sharing login details opens your account to risk of a potential breach.
+As an account holder, you're not just protecting your own personal info, you're responsible for all the data you collect—like customer contact info, private research, protected health info, or employee data.

 Work with other accounts

 Everyone you're working with should have their own account with their own username and password.
-If you need to work with multiple people on a survey project, create a team or invite people to comment on your surveys and results.
+We have some great ways you can work with other people on surveys, no matter what kind of SurveyMonkey account you have.

 Your Password and Email